Leo40Git/CaveSaveEdit/MCI.md

 - `getProfileClass:String` - Gets the profile class to use to load profiles.
 Valid classes are:
 `com.leo.cse.backend.profile.NormalProfile` - For vanilla CS profiles,
 `com.leo.cse.backend.profile.PlusProfile` - For Cave Story+ profiles.
+- `getSaveEvent:Number` - Gets the event used for saving the profile.
+Used for the "Search for Save Points" tool.

 ## Information arrays
 To add an empty space to any of these arrays, add a `null`.